JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 - Branching: These functions create a controlled environment for testing how effectively various algorithms preserve branching topology and continuity in their low-dimensional embeddings.

 - Scurve with a hole allowing for evaluation of how well algorithms handle incomplete manifolds or missing local structure.

+- clusteredsphere: This structure allows for cluster separation on curved manifolds in high-dimensional space and can be used to test the ability of NLDR methods and clustering algorithms to detect spherical clusters of different sizes and separations.

 <!-- The application of our high-dimensional data generation package to evaluate the interplay between dimensionality reduction, nuisance variables, and hierarchical clustering yielded several key insights.
 The ability to generate synthetic datasets with well-defined underlying structures, coupled with the controlled introduction of nuisance variables, provided a valuable platform for assessing the robustness of downstream unsupervised learning techniques. -->